-Conceived by the Fondation Cartier, the Ron Mueck exhibition will be presented from November 16th, 2013 till February 23rd, 2014 to the Proa Foundation in Buenos Aires and from March 19th until June 1, 2014 to the Museum of Modern Art of Rio de Janeiro.
+Conceived by the Fondation Cartier, the Ron Mueck exhibition will be presented from November 16th, 2013 till February 23rd, 2014 to the Proa Foundation in Buenos Aires, from March 19th until June 1, 2014 to the Museum of Modern Art of Rio de Janeiro, and from November 20, 2014 to February 22, 2015 at the Pinacoteca do Estado de São Paulo in Brasil.

 The Fondation Cartier pour l’art contemporain is delighted to have welcomed more than 300 000 visitors on the exhibition of the Australian sculptor Ron Mueck.